ObjectiveVirtual/ZBlock/README.md

   - **Solution:** You will have to clear your hosts file from blocked advertising domains.
 - **Issue:** I lost access to some legitimate websites, e.g : Samsung.com
   - **Solution:** Open your hosts file, find the legitimate website (Samsung.com in our case), remove the line with the domain on it, then save and exit the hosts file editor.
+- **Issue:** I can't clear my hosts file.
+  - **Solution:** Boot your PC into Safe Mode, then clear it, normally on Safe Mode you're alr in Admin mode so nothing will stop you.

 # License